alicecastillo/phasterWeb/README.md

 Next, you will begin to run the project :)

 - Open “Finder” and navigate to your downloaded phaster-project folder.
 If you just began this process, it will most likely be in your Downloads , Desktop, or user folder (whatever your Mac username is, with a house icon next to it).
-- Click on the phasterWeb folder.
-There should be another phasterWeb folder inside of it; right-click on THIS phasterWeb folder, and select the option “New Terminal Tab at Folder”
+- Right-click on the phasterWeb folder, and select the option “New Terminal Tab at Folder”
 - This will take you to a terminal window.
 Once you are there, type this command:
     - ###### ls -l
     - If you see several different files and folders, including “requirements.txt” and “manage.py” you are in the correct folder!